 For an archive of announcements sent from the Associate Provost beginning June 2011, click here.

-Listed below are some of the most important support services available to our students.
+This announcement is sent as a reminder of some of the most important support services available to our students.
 Please feel free to direct your students to them and to follow up yourselves for more information.
-What follows are brief descriptions with contact information (in alphabetical order) for:
+What follows are brief descriptions with contact information for:

 - Baruch College Honors Program and Macaulay Honors College at Baruch

 · Office of National & Prestigious Fellowships Advising

 · William & Anita Newman Library